-MKT 106 Merchandising of Furnishings and Softline Goods (3-0) 3 hrs.
+MKT 106 Merchandising of Furnishings 3 hrs. and Softline Goods (3-0)

 Focuses upon retailing of furnishings, apparel and other softline merchandise including the role and qualifications of the buyer and the influence of consumer preference.
 Includes budgeting by dollars and assortment, pricing strategy, managing assortments, the selection and promotion of merchandise, and the coordination of merchandising functions and processes.
-(Formerly BUS 106)

-MKT 109 The Retail Food Distribution Industry (2-0)
+MKT 109 The Retail Food

-The study of the mass retail food distribution industry with major emphasis on the supermarket.
+Distribution Industry (2-0) Studies the mass retail food distribution industry with major emphasis on the supermarket.
 Topics to be included are history and economic development of retail food distribution, problems and practices in supermarket organization and management, current issues confronting the industry, and the future role of the retail food distribution industry.
-(Formerly BUS 109)

-MKT 140 Salesmanship (3-0)
+MKT 140 Salesmanship (3-0) 3 hrs.
 General salesmanship involving factors of successful selling of goods or ideas.
 Buying motives, sales psychology, customer approach, and sales techniques.
-(Formerly BUS 140)

-MKT 141 Sales Management (3-0)

-This course focuses on the responsibilities of the sales executive as he plans and evaluates sales activities as well as supervises a sales force.
+MKT 141 Sales Management (3-0) 3 hrs.
+Focuses on the responsibilities of the sales executive as he plans and evaluates sales activities as well as supervises a sales force.
 Attention is given to the administrative activities of sales managers at all levels with emphasis directed to the management of sales forces of manufacturers, service marketers, and wholesaling middlemen.